Sravya07-Chodisetti/FLOWER-RECOGNITION-USING-CNN-WITH-PARALLELIZATION/README.md

 Training a CNN can be  computationally expensive, especially for  large datasets.
 Parallelization  techniques can significantly  speed up the process by distributing  the workload across multiple CPUs, GPUs, or even cloud computing resources.

+# PARALLELIZATION

+## **TARGET**
+Training and running CNNs can be computationally expensive, especially for large datasets or complex models.
+Parallelization aims to distribute the workload across multiple processing units (multi-core CPU, GPU, or a cluster of machines) to speed up the process.

 # Installations